History of macroeconomic thought: Disequilibrium macroeconomics

 Despite its prevalence, the neoclassical synthesis had its Keynesian critics.
 A strain of disequilibrium or "non-Walrasian" theory developed that criticized the synthesis for apparent contradictions in allowing disequilibrium phenomena, especially involuntary unemployment, to be modeled in equilibrium models.
 Moreover, they argued, the presence of disequilibrium in one market must be associated with disequilibrium in another, so involuntary unemployment had to be tied to an excess supply in the goods market.
 Many see Don Patinkin's work as the first in the disequilibrium vein.
 Robert W. Clower (1965) introduced his "dual-decision hypothesis" that a person in a market may determine what he wants to buy, but is ultimately limited in how much he can buy based on how much he can sell.
 Clower and Axel Leijonhufvud (1968) argued that disequilibrium formed a fundamental part of Keynes's theory and deserved greater attention.
 Robert Barro and Herschel Grossman formulated general disequilibrium models in which individual markets were locked into prices before there was a general equilibrium.
 These markets produced "false prices" resulting in disequilibrium.
 Soon after the work of Barro and Grossman, disequilibrium models fell out of favor in the United States, and Barro abandoned Keynesianism and adopted new classical, market clearing hypotheses.

 Diagram based on Malinvaud's typology of unemployment shows curves for equilibrium in the goods and labor markets given wage and price levels.
 Walrasian equilibrium is achieved when both markets are at equilibrium.
 According to Malinvaud the economy is usually in a state of either Keynesian unemployment, with excess supply of goods and labor, or classical unemployment, with excess supply of labor and excess demand for goods.

 While American economists quickly abandoned disequilibrium models, European economists were more open to models without market clearing.
 Europeans such as Edmond Malinvaud and Jacques Drèze expanded on the disequilibrium tradition and worked to explain price rigidity instead of simply assuming it.
 Malinvaud (1977) used disequilibrium analysis to develop a theory of unemployment.
 He argued that disequilibrium in the labor and goods markets could lead to rationing of goods and labor, leading to unemployment.
-Malinvaud adopted a fixprice framework and argued that pricing would be rigid in modern, industrial prices compared to the relatively flexible pricing systems of raw goods that dominate agricultural economies.
+Malinvaud adopted a fixprice framework and argued that pricing would be rigid in modern, industrial markets compared to the relatively flexible pricing systems of raw goods that dominate agricultural economies.
 Prices are fixed and only quantities adjust.
 Malinvaud considers an equilibrium state in classical and Keynesian unemployment as most likely.
 Work in the neoclassical tradition is confined as a special case of Malinvaud's typology, the Walrasian equilibrium.
 In Malinvaud's theory, reaching the Walrasian equilibrium case is almost impossible to achieve given the nature of industrial pricing.